IAMRAVIRAJESH/STAGE/README.md

 I have added a postman collection where all the APIs with payload and headers are present so you can import that file and test the APIs.

+# Setting up the project on local machine
 If you want to setup the project on your local then you will need to follow the below steps:
 i.
 Clone the code from https://github.com/IAMRAVIRAJESH/STAGE.git.
 Take pull from main, code is present there only.
    After that run npm i to install all the packages for the project.